Ha! I've got the archer automaton fished:-

 Anyhow the mkII is slowly progressing, here's a pic of some of the bits.

-Monday 5 December 2016
+Monday, 5 December 2016

 Tinkering

 I've been messing about trying to get an archer automaton mechanism working, just a realistic draw and loose initially.
 I started with some tin from an old biscuit tin and then moved onto plywood.
 The draw isn't too difficult but the loose is tricky.
-I'm following my engineering of simplicity, simplicity and trial and error.
+I'm following my engineering philosophy of simplicity, and trial and error.

 Any how here's a video of it:-